aws-samples/how-to-write-more-correct-software-workshop/README.md

 ## Persona: Developer

 For the developer writing the implementation
-Duvet maintains the punch list for you, you can focus on getting the best implementation for a given requirement.
+Duvet maintains the punch list for you.
+You can focus on getting the best implementation for a given requirement.
 As you write the code you can ask:
-Dose this code satisfy this requirement?
+Does this code satisfy this requirement?
 Does this test verify this behavior?
 If you need details,
-the document is right there with delicious cake-like background.
+the document is right there with all of the background on _why_ these choices were made.

 ![](./img/developer.png)